Thursday, 6 December 2007

 So what went wrong?

-When I ask what on US based messageboards I usually get the same dry answer - 'Because nobody gives a %^&* about the UK based stories'.
+When I ask that question on primarily US market messageboards I usually get the same dry answer - 'Because nobody gives a %^&* about UK based stories or characters'.

 2008 will bring us a new ClanDestine series from Alan Davis and a new incarnation of Excalibur (Back to the original name, without the 'New' tag) from Paul Cornell.

-If nobody gives a %^&* then how come there's so much out there.
+If nobody gives a %^&* then how come there's so much going on out there?
 It's like a mini-renaissance for British characters in Marvel, right now.
 And I'm loving it.

 And so that's what this blog is going to be all about.
 A bit of nostalgia for the past, and seeing where the characters of the past fit into modern Marvel.
-It's a place to help me keep track, and hopefully you'll get something out of it, too.
+It's a place to help me keep track of that, and hopefully you'll get something out of it, too.

 So please, Enjoy!
 And let me know what you think.